 The process is fairly simple and requires no complex understanding.

-It supports mobile connectivity and comes with an app of its own.
-Apart from the freeze frame feature, it will allow you to perform smog test, read and clear engine lights, perform I/M readiness, and even read and clear ABS/SRS.
+The BlueDriver OBD2 Bluetooth adapter is an adapter that plugs into your OBD2 port on your car and supports mobile connectivity to your phone via Bluetooth and it even comes with an app of its own.
+The BlueDriver app is available for both iOS and Android so it is compatible with all popular devices.
+Apart from the freeze frame feature, it will allow you to perform smog tests, read and clear engine lights, perform I/M readiness, and even read and clear ABS/SRS codes.

 The scanner will capture a screenshot when a DTC is triggered as the engine light comes on.